 Custom Layouts and Pages

-If you want to have full control over the layout and logic flow, you can build your own pages using our built-in components or low-level functions.
+Custom pages allow you to take full control over the layout and logic flow of authentication pages in your application.
+Instead of using the default pages provided by Stack Auth, you can build your own using our built-in components or low-level functions.

-By default, StackHandler creates all pages you need, however, you can replace them with your own pages.
+By default, StackHandler creates all authentication pages you need, however, you can replace them with your own custom implementations for a more tailored user experience.

 Simple Example